 We offer Executive Training Seminars for experienced professionals and a Policy Leaders Fellowship for early- and mid-career innovators.
 We also host expert Policy Dialogues and are conducting an Oral History project to record the experiences of European Institution presidents.

-In 2020, we will launch a policy-focussed Master's programme for graduates.
+In September 2020, we launched a policy-focussed Master's programme for graduates.
 The programme will be structured around cross-disciplinary clusters in various policy fields.

 The Thematic Clusters

 The School of Transnational Governance develops its teaching and training in line with its core themes.

-The on-going series of High-Level Policy Dialogues, the Executive Training Seminars and the upcoming Master in Transnational Governance are based on the study and analysis of three core thematic clusters: Peace and Security; International Trade and Finance Cluster; Sustainability (Climate, Migration, Welfare).
+The on-going series of High-Level Policy Dialogues, the Executive Training Seminars and the upcoming Master in Transnational Governance are based on the study and analysis of three core thematic clusters: Peace and Security; International Trade and Finance Cluster; Sustainability (Climate and Migration).
 The core thematic clusters are complemented with four cross-cutting thematic clusters, providing an additional layer of thematic or geographical reach: Comparative Regional Governance; Gender Governance; Digital Politics, Economy and Societies; and Transnational Politics and Democracy.

 The STG acknowledges the generous support of the European Commission’s Erasmus + programme and the guidance of the EUI President and the External Advisory Board chaired by Mario Monti.